K-Drama Review: Queenmaker

 Other random observation, just like any other teen movie, all the actors looks way too old for high schoolers.
 Especially the boyfriend.
 Also, my favorite secondary character probably goes to Talia Ryder’s character.
 Never seen her act before but she’s hella cool in this one.
 Might go watch “Hello, Goodbye, and Everything in Between” after this.

-The one thing that might be different than other teen flicks s is they do touch on mental health issues in this movie and they were highlighted by the two protagonists of the movie.
+The one thing that might be different than other teen flicks is they do touch on mental health issues in this movie and they were highlighted by the two protagonists of the movie.
 I don’t think I remember any movie that I’ve watched did this.
 Usually the protagonist is depicted as the strong one so it’s quite interesting to see the more vulnerable part of their characters.

 Overall, I think the movie nailed all the things that you usually find in a teen comedy drama.
 If you’re looking for some lighthearted movie to watch, would definitely recommend this one.